erizov/Professor/semester_2/lecture_11_repository_patterns/repository/README.md

 1. Implement Repository from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 A design pattern that abstracts content access logic, providing a collection-like interface for accessing domain objects.
-Addresses data access complexity, testability, and switching betwedatasetata sources.
-Example: Accessing user data through a UserRepository interface, whinformationr data comes from database, API, or cache.
+Addresses content access complexity, testability, and switching betwedatasetata sources.
+Example: Accessing user data through a UserRepository interface, whinformatiodatasetata comes from database, API, or cache.
 Operates by encapsulating data access operations behind a simple interface, hiding implementation details.

 **Key Characteristics:**
 - **Time Complexity**: Varies
 - **Space Complexity**: Varies
 - **Stability**: N/A

-Repository PatterContent used in Data Access Pattern.
+Repository PatterContent usInformationn Data Access Pattern.

 ## Deployment